 First, everyone is different—which means that how you interpret the standard national recommendation of 150 minutes of moderate activity each week will absolutely fluctuate based on your body, workout history, lifestyle, and goals.

-Planning out your week of workouts can be daunting.
+Planning out your week of workouts can be daunting, especially when there are thousands of workouts to choose from.
 Let Aaptiv do all the hard work for you with our expert trainers and fun workouts.

 Should you work out every single day?

 According to Cunningham, rest is just as vital as any workout, and, in a given week, you should strive for one or two days where you either take a full break or do low-intensity exercise.
 Giamo almost always includes an active rest day in her routine, because she believes that giving your body a chance to recover is the key to results.

 “It’s important to allow your body to rest, almost just as much as you allow it to be active,” adds running expert Meghan Takacs.
 “When you work out, your muscle fibers break down.
 By allowing your body to rest, it can restore the broken down fibers so that you can gain lean muscle.”

 It all depends on your lifestyle.
 For example, if you’re a working parent a few short workouts at home every week may be more realistic than two-a-days at your local gym.
 Whatever you decide, Giamo says to pick workouts you enjoy because it’ll likely lead to more consistency.

 Giamo says this depends, but aiming for a minimum of 20 minutes is usually a good rule of thumb.
 If you’re working out for weight loss, Cunningham says to break it up into 45-60 minute sessions, but if you’re just doing cardio workouts, then you can just do 30 minutes, or so.